calgem/Paracraft/README.md

         These inputs represent the type of fuel avoided by H<sub>2</sub>.
 These inputs are case-sensitive.

-6.  <ins>Demand</ins>: Year-specific average daily hydrogen demand data in specified units for each of the endusers entered in the "Enduser" tab. **User input is mandatory** for this tab to run the code.
+6.  <ins>Demand</ins>: Year-specific average daily H<sub>2</sub> demand data in specified units for each of the endusers entered in the "Enduser" tab. **User input is mandatory** for this tab to run the code.

 <ins>Step 2</ins>: Open the code in an IDE and set the directory for
 the input Excel spreadsheet and shapefiles folder so that the code can